 On February 26, 2014, ALLETE entered into a confirmation of forward sale agreement (Agreement) with a forward counterparty in connection with a public offering of 2.8 million shares of ALLETE common stock.
 Pursuant to the Agreement, the forward counterparty (or its affiliate) borrowed 2.8 million shares of ALLETE common stock from third parties and sold them to the underwriters.
 ALLETE has right to elect physical, cash or net share settlement under the forward sales agreement, for all or a portion of its obligations under the Agreement.
 In the event that ALLETE elects physical settlement of the Agreement, it will deliver shares of its common stock in exchange for cash proceeds at the then-applicable forward sale price.
 The forward sale price is initially \$48.01 per share, subject to adjustment as provided in the Agreement.
 The Agreement provides for settlement at any time on or prior to March 1, 2015.
 ALLETE expects to physically settle the Agreement in its entirety by delivering 2.8 million shares of its common stock.
-As of September 30, 2014, ALLETE has physically settled a portion of its obligations under the Agreement by having delivered approximately 1.4 million shares of common stock on September 5, 2014 in exchange for cash proceeds of \$65.0 million.
+As of June 30, 2014, the Agreement has not been settled in whole or in part.